A Collection of Resources Dealing With Employee Write-Ups

 It’s also important to remember that at many small businesses, and most companies in general, managers and employees are friends on a social level.
 The problem is that when it’s time to share negative feedback, it can be challenging to confront employees for fear of upsetting them or hurting their feelings.

 If you spend enough time in business or working as a manager, you’re eventually going to need to write up an employee, and that means you’re going to need an employee write-up form.
-That’s because they’re super versatile, and you can use them for everything from formal feedback to final warnings and notices of dismissal.
 The whole point of these forms is to create a tangible document for the records of both the employer and the employee.

 But at the same time as all this, we’re increasingly under time pressure, and so if we don’t create and prepare these forms ahead of time, then it can be an unpleasant surprise when we need to use one and we have no idea where to start.
 That’s why it’s a good idea to familiarise yourself with these forms and how they’re used as soon as you start to think about hiring someone.
 It’s always better to be prepared.